prjaries/starbundle-utils/.github/ISSUE_TEMPLATE/deployment-extraction.md

 Is this an official bundle?
 Or one created by this or any other utility?:

 Are you running this on a stock IntelliSTAR 2? (answer no if its an I2 that has been upgraded to Windows 10 or above):

+Are you running PowerShell in Constrained Language Mode (CLM):